DefaultGen/okaygamelists/README.md

 ### Possessives

 The titles starting with "Disney's" or “MTV’s” are often inconsistently referenced between different lists.
-Similar to Mike Tyson’s Punch-Out!!, this list includes the possessives so long as they don’t only appear on the front of the box.
+Similar to Mike Tyson’s Punch-Out!!, these lists include the possessives so long as they don’t only appear on the front of the box.
 For example The Billiard Congress of America Presents Championship Pool is just titled Championship Pool because the possessive only ever appears as a blurb on front of the box.